sergeyk/vislab/tasks.md

 ## For BMVC

+- output threshold_df's for more experiments

 - Run the fusion of classes and features classification experiments
     - Output pascal metaclass classifiers as features

 - Test caffe-based classifier accuracy

+- Look at Flickr tag search results

+- Generate table of machine Flickr accuracies vs. human Flickr accuracies

 ## Ideas

 - Can dataset be equalized by content (to get unbiased style performance numbers)

 ## Fixes

+- never pass pred_prefix into a function; it should be a canonical constant

 - abstract the insertion of dataframes into mongo under vislab/collection, and make use of it in ui/app.py